...

 • Affordable Education: Compared to European standards, Australia offers high-quality education at a 15-20% lower cost.

-• Work Opportunities: Foreign students can work up to 20 hours per week during their studies.
+• Work Opportunities: While studying, foreign students are allowed to work up to 20 hours per week.

 • Global Recognition: Australian diplomas hold immense value worldwide.